Quantum Differential Privacy: An Information Theory Perspective: The quantum hockey-stick divergence

-Note that $D_{\max}^\epsilon$ does not correspond to the usual definition of the smooth max-relative entropy, as we do not constrain the optimization to normalized or subnormalized operators. \cite[Lemma 1]{zhou2017differential} proves a similar statement optimizing over normalized operators that are however not necessarily positive.
+Note that $D_{\max}^\epsilon$ does not correspond to the usual definition of the smooth max-relative entropy, as we do not constrain the optimization to normalized or subnormalized operators and use $E_1$ as our distance measure of choice.
+It does however generalize the definition used in the proof of the analog classical lemma, see~\cite[Definition 8]{liu2016e}.
+Also, \cite[Lemma 1]{zhou2017differential} proves a similar statement optimizing over normalized operators that are however not necessarily positive.
 It remains open for now whether both conditions can be achieved simultaneously in the above proof.

 In the next section, we will proceed to apply the above results to quantum differential privacy.